Response Times Could Be Jeopardized by Fire and Police COVID Spike

-More than 400 LAPD officers and 200 LA City firefighters called-in sick this week and reported they had tested positive for Covid-19 – amidst a nationwide spike in the number of new cases likely spurred by the quickly-spreading Omicron variant.
+More than 400 LAPD officers and 200 LA City firefighters called-in sick this week and reported they had tested positive for COVID-19 amid a nationwide spike in the number of new cases likely spurred by the quickly-spreading Omicron variant.

 Local